Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6.
 Welcome.
 (6-firstdirectory)
 Create a script that creates a directory named my first directory in the tmp directory.

+Task 7.
+Betty in my first directory.
+(7-movethatfile) Move the filee Betty from the tmp directory to sub-directory my first directory.

 Task 8.
 Bye Bye Betty.
 (8-firstdelete)
 Delete the file Betty from my first directory in the tmp directory.